rajuchal/hadoop-lw-2021V1/README.md

 ##### ==========================================================================
-##### USE SmarTTY/MobaXTerm/ WinSCP to Connect with the Linux Node fron Windows
+##### USE SmarTTY/MobaXTerm/ WinSCP to Connect with the Linux Node from Windows

 ##### ===========================================================================

-#### For details installation & setup , check the "Hadoop-light-weight-env-guide.pdf" file.
+#### For details installation & setup , check the pdf file shared in the extracted folder.

 ##### =============================================================================